-- 1. The competent personnel must be appointed in writing to manage and supervise all stacking and storage on site. - 2.
-Before stacking any material, the contractors or their employees must consult the contract manager for authorisation to use such an area for stacking purposes.
-This is to prevent haphazard arrangements.
+- 1. The competent personnel must be appointed in writing to manage and supervise all stacking and storage on site. - Before stacking any material, the contractors or their employees must consult the contract manager for authorisation to use such an area for stacking purposes.
+This is to prevent haphazard arrangements. - 3.
+Adequate care must be taken by the contractor to ensure that storage and stacking is carried out correctly and safely.